 I don’t dispute that there is a place for some categorizing in cases of severe mental illness.
 My point here is more in the over-use of such labels for every day emotional challenges.
 We buy emotion because society makes it too hard for people to be brave enough to own their feelings and speak out so that they may more easily get the help and support they need.

 Nobody said life was easy… but you can make it less hard…Give yourself and others a break.
 Be kind to yourself and to others.
 Let’s make it ok simply to wobble sometimes.
 Only then may you and everyone else be honest and open enough to actively seek the help you need to find your way back to balance and bounce back in your life again.

-Help yourself to finally stop feeling anxious and overwhelmed in your life… This hands-on and pro-active unique course delivers strategies for women of all ages to overcome anxiety and take control, so that you can feel good about yourself and get on with your life!
-Find out more here.
+Help yourself to finally stop feeling anxious and overwhelmed in your life.
+I have a variety of anxiety resources delivering strategies for women of all ages to overcome anxiety and take control, so that you can feel good about yourself and get on with your life!

 Anxiety Expert – Anxiety Help Bournemouth & Christchurch, UK

 Support Nationally and Internationally Online